antiboredom/automating-video-itp/README.md

 In this experimental video class students will learn to use Python and command line tools to explore the possibilities of automating the film-making process.
 We will cover techniques for capturing, analyzing, editing and manipulating video with code.
 We’ll treat video as a textual as well as visual medium, repurposing found footage to generate new compositions and narratives.

+**The class will conclude with a public screening of your final projects (date and time to be determined)**

 ## Schedule

 ### Week 1